 Energía Abierta, Comisión Nacional de Energía, Ministerio de Energía, Santiago.

-- Data are available starting in 1971. - Other bituminous coal data includes subbituminous coal for all years, if present. - In the 2017 edition, data for 2014 and 2015 were revised to replace figures previously estimated by the Secretariat.
+Other bituminous coal data includes sub-bituminous coal for all years, if present.

+In the 2017 edition, data for 2014 and 2015 were revised to replace figures previously estimated by the Secretariat.